 Ceramics have played important practical, social, and cultural roles for tens of thousands of years.
 Early pottery traditions have been studied and admired for their technological advances and remain an indicator of societal evolution, marking the transition from hunting and gathering to agriculture.
 From Neolithic times pottery has incorporated aesthetic modifications, providing the foundation for an extraordinary range of designs that have influenced the development of subsequent artistic media.

 Many ceramic forms continue to be based on utility; however the medium has also been used for a variety of artistic purposes.
-Contemporary artists have also looked to long-established ceramic traditions – Ai Weiwei manipulates Chinese Neolithic vessels to intervene with the passage of time, questioning value and aesthetic meaning throughout history
+Contemporary artists have also looked to long-established ceramic traditions — for example, Ai Weiwei manipulates Chinese Neolithic vessels — some six to seven thousand years old — to interrupt the passage of time, questioning value and aesthetic meaning throughout history.

-Neolithic Chinese pots are admired for their refined shape, elegant proportions and ancient patinas.
+The vast majority of China’s Neolithic earthenwares which have survived to the present are funery urns, their long interment accounting for their remarkable state of preservation, although they were also created for domestic or utilitarian purposes.
+Neolithic pots are admired for their refined shape, elegant proportions and ancient patinas.
 For the modern collector, the values and meanings attached to these objects are vested not only in aesthetic characteristics, but also in their unique cultural authority as evidence of one the greatest epochs in China’s long history.

-Featured image detail: Ai Weiwei’s Painted vases 2006
+Featured image detail: Ai Weiwei Painted vases 2006